 While all the campsites seem nice, I especially liked Hackberry because of the little creek that weaves around it and the way it nestles along a cliff face.
 We were lucky to score the last available campsite when we visited, and although it was a bit of a hike to the restroom, I thought it had the best views in the park.

-The Hackberry Campsite has 32 sites and is the second public campsite you’ll come across after entering the park.
+The Hackberry Campsite at Palo Duro State Park has 32 sites and is the second public campsite you’ll come across after entering the park.

-The Juniper campsite is the first campground you’ll see after entering the park.
-Like the other campgrounds, this site has water and electricity as well as wonderful views of the state park.
+The Juniper campsite is the first campground you’ll see after entering the park and passing the visitor center.
+Like the other campgrounds, this site has water and electricity as well as wonderful views of the west Texas landscape and rock formations.
 The Juniper has 18 sites with restrooms and showers nearby.

 Cow Camp Cabins